aws-actions/configure-aws-credentials/README.md

 example.
 Following that, a second step will use this role to assume a different role, `arn:aws:iam::987654321000:role/my-second-role`.

+Note that the trust relationship/trust policy of the second role must grant the permissions `sts:AssumeRole` and `sts:TagSession` to the first role.
+(Or, alternatively, the `TagSession` permission can be omitted if you are using the `role-skip-session-tagging: true` flag for the second step.)

 ### AssumeRole with static IAM credentials in repository secrets
 ```yaml
     - name: Configure AWS Credentials